vinaya » pli-tv-pvr » Parivāra

 kuto dhammavinicchayaṁ.

-How does one distinguish the rules?
+How does one decide on the rules?

 Vipatti vatthu paññatti,

-How does one distinguish failures, bases, rules,
+How does one decide on failures, bases, rules,

 anupaññatti puggalo;

-Additions to the rules, persons,
+Additions to the rules, persons;

 Ekato ubhato ceva,